M.S. in Nursing (MSN)

 - Collaborate virtually

-Skills that nursing majors may use also include:
+Skills that nursing majors may use also include the following:

 Motor Function: Sufficient motor function, neuromuscular strength and coordination to effectively perform client care activities.
 Examples include, but are not limited to: